28 Feb Temporary change in OWASA’s water disinfection in March

-The month-long change is recommended by the NC Department of Environmental Quality and is standard practice among water providers including neighboring utilities.
-To ensure the chlorine reaches all of the pipes in our service area – 400 miles of water pipes across Carrboro and Chapel Hill – OWASA will “flush” the system.
-We will move the chlorinated water from our treatment plant throughout the pipes, and will sometimes release water from fire hydrants along the way.
-The flushing may cause some discoloration in water (discoloration can occur due to air bubbles, or when iron and manganese particles that settle in water pipes over time are unsettled by the flushing).
+To ensure chlorine reaches all 400 miles of water pipes across Chapel Hill and Carrboro, OWASA will “flush” the system.
+This involves releasing water from fire hydrants in the service area.
+Flushing may cause some discoloration in water.
 If discoloration occurs, run the water for a few minutes until it becomes clear.
-If the discoloration does not clear after a few minutes, please call OWASA at 919-968-4421.
+If the discoloration does not clear after a few minutes, please call OWASA at (919) 968-4421.

 Throughout the change, water will remain safe to drink.
-However, we understand some customers may wish to neutralize the chlorine taste.
-To do so, customers can consider storing water in the fridge in an open container for later use; chlorine taste and odor dissipates after sitting for a few hours.
-Adding a few lemon slices will help too; the lemon has ascorbic acid which neutralizes chlorine.
-Filtering the water with activated carbon is also an option; water pitchers with activated carbon filters are sold locally.
-Lastly, customers may boil water for one minute and the chlorine will evaporate.
+We do understand, however, that some customers may wish to neutralize the chlorine taste.
+To do so, customers can consider storing water in an open container in the refrigerator; chlorine taste and odor will dissipate over time.
+Customers can also add a few lemon slices to the tap water; the lemon has ascorbic acid, which neutralizes chlorine.
+Some home filters also use activated carbon to reduce the taste and odor.
+Lastly, customers can also boil water for one (1) minute and the chlorine will evaporate.